📚

 The Supreme Court ⚖️ made a series of decisions that severely limited the nature of the Fourteenth Amendment.

-In the Civil Rights Cases of 1883, the Court ruled that Congress could not legislate against racial discrimination practices by private citizens, which included railroads, hotels, and other businesses.
-This meant that anyone but the government could discriminate against African Americans.
+In the Civil Rights Cases of 1883, the Court ruled that Congress could not legislate against racial discrimination practice by private citizens, which included railroads, hotels and other businesses.

 https://upload.wikimedia.org/wikipedia/commons/4/4a/%22Colored%22_drinking_fountain_from_mid-20th_century_with_african-american_drinking.jpg